microsoft/vscode-docs/docs/python/testing.md

 ## Test discovery

 By default, the Python extension attempts to discover tests once you enable a framework.
-You can also trigger test discovery at any time using the **Test: Refresh Tests** command from the command palette.
+You can also trigger test discovery at any time using the **Test: Refresh Tests** command from the Command Palette.

 `python.testing.autoTestDiscoverOnSaveEnabled` is set to `true` by default, meaning that test discovery is also performed automatically whenever you add, delete, or update any Python file in the workspace.
-To disable this feature, set the value to `false` which can be done either in the settings editors or in the `settings.json` file as described [here](https://code.visualstudio.com/docs/getstarted/settings).
+To disable this feature, set the value to `false`, which can be done either in the Settings editor or in the `settings.json` file as described in the VS Code [Settings](/docs/getstarted/settings.md) documentation.
 You will need to reload the window for this setting to take effect.

 Test discovery applies the discovery patterns for the current framework (which can be customized using the [Test configuration settings](#test-configuration-settings)).
 The default behavior is as follows: